microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM service/Readme.md

 ### Step 2 - Set up DICOM service using Azure Portal

-Now you will visit a another page and follow the instructions to [Deploy DICOM service using the Azure portal](https://docs.microsoft.com/azure/healthcare-apis/dicom/deploy-dicom-services-in-azure).
+Now you will visit another page and follow the instructions to [Deploy DICOM service using the Azure portal](https://docs.microsoft.com/azure/healthcare-apis/dicom/deploy-dicom-services-in-azure).
 Go directly to #3 in the instructions and begin from there.
 Then return here when finished.

 ### Step 3 - Configure Azure roles for access to DICOM data